kubevirt/user-guide/docs/virtual_machines/interfaces_and_networks.md

 If `spec.domain.devices.interfaces` is omitted, the virtual machine is connected using the default pod network interface of `bridge` type.
-If you’d like to have a virtual machine instance without any network connectivity, you can use the `autoattachPodInterface` field as follows:
+If you'd like to have a virtual machine instance without any network connectivity, you can use the `autoattachPodInterface` field as follows:

 ```yaml